 At dinner, on behalf of the Episcopal Diocese of Los Angeles, I presented Bishop Lennon Chang with a congratulatory proclamation and, more important, a Dodgers jersey that said “CHANG 6.”
 Lennon’s the sixth bishop since the diocese was founded in 1954, as Taiwan Episcopalians pulled themselves together after the departure of Japanese Anglicans at the end of World War II.
 We hope all the Angels of heaven will enable Taiwan’s latest honorary Dodger to make a game when he visits our diocese next summer.

 He’s also a former St. John’s University chaplain and professor.
-Launched by political refugees, St. John’s is the namesake of a legendary Anglican university in Shanghai that lost its name and identity after the 1949 communist revolution.
+Launched by political refugees, St. John’s is the namesake of a legendary Anglican university in Shanghai that lost its name and Episcopal identity after the 1949 communist revolution.
 (Architect I.M.
 Pei attended St. John’s Shanghai’s high school.)
 For a half-hour before Saturday’s service, Bishop Chang worked the gym-sized congregation like a parish priest.
 He taught math at St. John’s for over 30 years and, after ordination, was chaplain for nearly a decade, introducing scores of students and colleagues to the love of Christ.
 Mutual affection shone in all faces.

 The event’s four-way bench of bishops also included Roger Jaomalaza Chung of Antsiranana and Robert L. Fitzpatrick of Hawaii, whose diocese has deep historical ties to Taiwan.
 Asked by Lennon, always the evangelist, to preach about discipleship, Bob offered an expert and moving outline of the faith via the Apostles’ Creed.
 Bishop Lennon graciously invited me to help serve communion and offer the closing blessing.
 Lunch and a celebratory concert followed, featuring ensembles from all over the diocese, including indigenous regions.

 Perhaps you think of those special moments when your heart says, “I’ve just been to church, and I definitely ran into God there, too.”
 That was my experience Saturday.
-Your L.A. pilgrims had met enough folks the prior week that I was able to greet a few communicants who came through my line by name, making the service feel a little like an episcopal visit back home.
+Your LA pilgrims had met enough folks the prior week that I was able to greet a few communicants who came through my line by name, making the service feel a little like an episcopal visit back home.
 Under choirmaster Min-Hsi Fan, the music was sublime.

 As we gathered, war worsened in the Holy Land.
 It’s hard going for Ukraine.
-War threatens from across the Taiwan Strait, and hunger, climate peril, and injustice stalks creation.
+War threatens from across the Taiwan Strait, and hunger, climate peril, and injustice stalk creation.
 Yet when we joined the Diocesan Choir singing “Here I Am, Lord,” I briefly felt insensible of any difference or separation among those anywhere in the world who bring their love before the altar of Christ and devote themselves to glorifying God and caring for God’s people.
 Whenever we feel one with our neighbor thanks to the ineffable power of our rituals, let us see what God invites us to accomplish.

-The bishop’s English secretary, Catherine Lee, along for the morning at St. John’s, kind and expert facilitator throughout our visit, introduced me to scores more new friends.
-“These days the United States has its political challenges, with an historic election in just a few weeks,” I said at church, with the cathedral curate and deacon, Claire C.L.
+The bishop’s English secretary, Catherine Lee, along for the morning at St. John’s, kind and expert facilitator throughout our visit, introduced me to scores more new and now old friends.
+“These days the United States has its political challenges, with an historic election in just a few weeks,” I said in church, with the cathedral curate and deacon, Claire C.L.
 Wang, translating.
 “Taiwan also stands as the crossroads of great events.
 I hear Jesus saying to our two dioceses, ‘Be at peace with one another by knowing one another better.’
 I hear Jesus saying to the people of Taiwan and the United States, ‘Use the freedom my Father has given you wisely, for the sake of his glory, and for the sake of what’s best for all his people.’
-So let’s remember Moses’s invitation to take up our crosses and be prophets.
+So let’s remember Moses’ invitation to take up our crosses and be prophets.
 We are together this morning as co-prophets of peace and freedom.
 By God’s grace, may the whole world one day know both.”